heseltime/heseltime.github.io/pages/rDai.md

 Somehow intertwined with this, for me subjectively: the Nativist/Symbolic vs. Empiricist/Neural Networks debate, see [Does AI need more innate machinery?](https://www.youtube.com/watch?v=vdWPQ6iAkT4&themeRefresh=1) (Mathematica is a symbolic computation tool.)

-My main reason for WSS was a turn to further university level math and the realization that I want a standard tool to do some of the work. <a href="../assets/pdf/AI-SE-Symbolic-Computation-Concept.pdf">More on the concept for these studies in Linz/Hagenberg (Austria, Software Engineering and AI studies) incl. a view towards a Symbolic Computation PhD (long-term view).</a>
+My main reason for WSS was a turn to further university level math and the realization that I want a standard tool to do some of the work. <a href="../assets/pdf/AI-SE-Symbolic-Computation-Concept.pdf">More on a concept for these potential studies in Linz/Hagenberg (Austria, Software Engineering and AI studies) incl. a view towards a Symbolic Computation PhD (again, writing it out as a *potential* long-term view).</a>

 To connect Wolfram/Mathematica with my Masters-level courses: Computer Algebra and Automated Reasoning (see concept document, these are the core RISC courses in my study track) require/substanitally benefit from Mathematica.
 Here, for now, is the poster output of the summer school.